RonaldLaeremans/spring-on-gcp-gitbook/getting-started/gcloud-cli.md

 ### Quota Project

-API calls to Google Cloud may be rate limited and has quotas.
+API calls to Google Cloud may be rate limited and subject to quotas.
 The quotas are typically tied to a Google Cloud Project.
-When you are running the application locally, and using the Application Default Credentials, the requests needs to be associated with a project to account for usage quota.
+When you are running the application locally, and using the Application Default Credentials, the requests need to be associated with a project to account for usage quota.
 Typically, the Quota Project should be the same as the project that you are currently working with.
 In a larger organization, it's can be a Project that's used for development purposes and not the production project.

 When configuring the Application Default Credentials the first time, It will also configure a Quota Project to be the same as the default project you previously configured.